Photography Equipment Rentals

 Shoot in golden hour

 Harsh midday sun defeats even the best phone cameras.
-Sunrise/sunset = magic.
+Sunrise/sunset gives you warm, directional light.

 Use Portrait mode for people